ArunSriKrishna/Selenium_Papago/README.md

 - Install Selenium using pip <pre>$ pip install selenium</pre>

 ### Usage
-- Initialize source-language and target-language according to keys in the dictionary
+- Assign source-language and target-language according to keys in the dictionary
 - Assign the filepath of Chrome Driver  to <i>chromedriver_filepath</i>
 - Assign the filepath of Source textfile to <i>source_filepath</i>
 - Assign the Directory for Output textfile to <i>output_dir</i>